As Fed approaches rate hike, job growth shifts away from oil patch

 But when Fed officials meet this week they can take heart from evidence that other states and industries are gaining momentum, whether it is the surge of new manufacturing jobs in Michigan, a construction boom in Florida, or a tech-driven rise in business service employment in California.

-That is likely to keep the Fed moving towards an expected interest rate rise in September, satisfying one of Fed chair Janet Yellen's key criteria: a significant improvement in U.S. labor markets.
+That is likely to keep the Fed moving towards an expected interest rate rise in September, satisfying one of Fed chair Janet Yellen's key criteria: a significant improvement in U.S. labour markets.

 The Fed meets on Tuesday and Wednesday, and will release its policy statement on Wednesday afternoon.
 There will be no press conference or new economic projections in what will be the central bank's last meeting before the September session where a rate "lift-off" is expected.